Skip to main content

 Request an appointment

-It’s important to know that heart failure looks different for each person because there are factors — such as underlying conditions like coronary artery disease, diabetes, high blood pressure or obesity — that can weaken the heart over time.
-That’s why it’s so important to keep a close pulse on your heart health.
+Heart failure is different for everyone.
+Conditions like coronary artery disease, diabetes, high blood pressure, or being overweight can weaken your heart over time.
+That’s why it’s important to stay on top of your heart health.

 Katrina Landaverde, CCMA and Bernanie St. Juste, MA (both medical assistants at Tufts Medical Center) testing a heart patient at a cardiovascular appointment.